 - The platform we use; Zoom, has been made as safe as possible but there are still risks associated such as:

 - https://zoom.us/docs/en-us/covid19.html, https://zoom.us/security and https://zoom.us/docs/en-us/privacy-and-security.html

-For this session the host will have control over video and audio settings.
+For this session, the host will have control over video and audio settings.
 Your video and microphone will automatically be switched off.
 There will be opportunities to ask questions, when this happens you will be given the option to turn your microphone and/ or video on.
-You do not have to turn your video or audio on at any time and you may still ask questions through the chat option.
-If you chose to have your video on you must be aware that you will be visible to other members of the public.
-This session will not be recorded.
+You do not have to turn your video or audio on at any time and you may still ask questions through the Q&A option.
+If you chose to have your video on you must be aware that you will be visible to other members of the public and that this session will be recorded.
 The host has overriding control of video and audio and will stop any inappropriate conduct.